Contact us at info@ck9training.com or (682) 283-1770 if you can't find an answer to your question.

 It's also not true that dogs have to be trained in their home environment.
 To limit a dog's intelligence to a geographical location is greatly underestimating their minds.
 Your dog should listen to you, no matter where you are.
 Locations are great for practice, but you should have the relationship and skill to control your dog anywhere.

-We stay on top of potty training with the dogs in our care, but you must maintain this at home.
+Yes, we stay on top of potty training with the dogs in our care, but you must maintain this at home.

 We teach and maintain potty training during your dog's stay the same way that we would instruct you to do at home.
 We help difficult potty trainers get on track, and keep newly potty trained puppies from regressing.
 You would receive personalized instructions to follow at home that are designed to meet your dog's needs and your schedule.
 Potty training is a process that can take many months, so we'll be sure you know how to proceed on at home!